 - Ability to follow 3 stepped directions

-- Knowledge of safety and precaution when dealing with horses*
+- Knowledge of safety and precautionary measures when working with horses*

 - Ability to effectively lead and manage up to 2 children

-- Background in health and/or education are desirable but not required
+- Backgrounds in health and/or education are desirable but not required

 - Possess advanced level of horsemanship*